What is the reason Solar Energy is important?

 Climate Change Combated

-Social and Social Benefits
+and Social Benefits. and Social Benefits

-Sources of small and decentralized electric power
+Small and decentralized sources of electric power

-A reliable, affordable and cost-effective energy source
+Affordable and reliable energy source

 Generation of Jobs